Updated on September 11, 2024

 Having sufficient cash on hand is more important than ever to ensure the sustainability of the organisation.
 Your business’ survival depends on it.
 In turbulent times, your cash budget can come to the rescue by preventing critical operations from being hard hit.

 Cash budgets are typically calculated monthly.
-But in special situations such as those that have occurred over the past two years, you might want to review your cash assets as often as weekly.
+But in special situations such as those that have occurred over the past years, you might want to review your cash assets as often as weekly.

 Here’s how to prepare a cash budget in four steps: